lamnhan066/features_tour/README.md

         // Handle the press event
     },
     // Introduction of this widget
-    introdure: const Text(
+    introduce: const Text(
         'This is TextButton 1',
         style: TextStyle(color: Colors.white),
     ),
-    // Where to place the `introdure` widget.
+    // Where to place the `introduce` widget.
-    introdureConfig: IntrodureConfig.copyWith(
+    introduceConfig: IntroduceConfig.copyWith(
         // Select the rectangle of the quadrant on the screen
         quadrantAlignment: QuadrantAlignment.bottom,
-        // Alignment of the `introdure` widget in the quadrant rectangle
+        // Alignment of the `introduce` widget in the quadrant rectangle
         alignment: Alignment.topCenter,
     ),
     // Config for the fake child widget.
 This fake child is default to original `child`.